jxtang0920/EC601cancer_detection/Cancer webapp/Readme.md

 We use Django as the web app framework.
 The delpoyed website is: http://35.153.186.117:8000/social/

+We are sorry to tell you this, but we are running out of the free usage of amazon EC2.
+So we have to shut down the website for now.
+If you want to see our website online.
+Please contact us so that we can deploy it online for you.
+Or you can download the project to try it offline.
+Thank you for understanding.

 The final work is in the folder 601 Cancer.

 To run the app, you need to install the Django and the Django rest framework.